organicmaps/organicmaps/docs/INSTALL.md

 Some tests [are known to be broken](https://github.com/organicmaps/organicmaps/issues?q=is%3Aissue+is%3Aopen+label%3ATests).

+### Debug commands

+Desktop app has some "hidden" debug commands that you can trigger by entering them in Offline Search input.

+For example you can switch theme which is very useful for checking [styles](STYLES.md) changes.
+To switch themes you can enter this commands:
+- `?light` - Day theme
+- `?dark` - Night theme
+- `?vlight` - Day theme for vehicle navigation
+- `?vdark` - Night theme for vehicle navigation

+There are also other commands for turning on/off isolines, antialiasing, etc. Check [the code](https://github.com/organicmaps/organicmaps/blob/6ae19b40c2b7a515338eb128547df05da13bdb78/map/framework.cpp#L2570-L2671) to learn about them.

 ### More options

 To make the desktop app display maps in a different language add a `-lang` option, e.g. for russian language: